-Table S5 Assessment of impact on underwater life without mitigating measures
+Table S5 Assessment of impact on underwater life without mitigating measures.

-As regards the impact caused by underwater noise, alternative 1 (63 x 6 MW turbines) seems to be the best case for marine mammals.
-This is due to the smaller disturbed surface (decreased pile-driving energy) and despite of the increase in disturbance duration in comparison to alternative 2 (38 x 10 MW turbines).
-The difference in disturbed surface however is so minimal that it is not visible in this criterion itself of the impact assessment (both alternatives score -).
-The effects on porpoises can be extremely negative if either alternative is applied.
+Assessment criteria Impact assessment Assessment Alternative 1 (63 x 6 MW 1000kJ) Alternative 2 (38 x 10 MW 3000kJ) Effects of installation, use and removal on: Biodiversity Recruitment Densities/biomass Special species Benthic animals Seabed activities Habitat loss Fish Noise/vibration Seabed activities Habitat loss 0/- 0 0/- 0/- 0 0/- 0 0/- 0/- 0 Marine mammals Installation Disturbance, barrier effect, habitat loss, change in foraging possibilities due to sound and vibration from installation of foundations Physical harm Disturbed surface (km 2) Number of disturbed animals Animal disturbance days Number of affected animals Population effects (North Sea) - Use Disturbance due to noise and vibration of turbines Disturbance due to noise and vibration of shipping (maintenance) Disturbed surface (km 2) Number of disturbed animals Disturbed surface (km 2) Number of disturbed animals 0 0 0 0 0 0 0 0 Removal Disturbance, barrier effect, habitat loss, change in foraging possibilities due to sound and vibration from installation of foundations Disturbed surface (km2) Number of disturbed animals 0/- 0/- 0/- 0/- pile-driving energy) and the overall lesser amount of animal disturbance days compared to alternative 2 (38 x 10 MW turbines).
+The difference in animal disturbance days however is so minimal that it is not visible in this criterion of the impact assessment (both alternatives score --).
+The effects on porpoises can be very negative if either alternative is applied.
 In this scenario, population reduction of porpoises is greater than is considered to be permissible under the Ecology and Cumulation Framework and additional studies (Heinis, 2015).
-It has been agreed that the population must not fall by more than 5% (previously 20%) as a result of the installation of 10 offshore wind farm must not exceed 255 animals.
-The application of mitigating measures means this effect can be limited to beneath this threshold (see paragraph 12.5 and 12.6).
+It has been agreed that the population must not fall by more than 5% as a result of the installation of 10 offshore wind farms under the SER agreement.
+This means that the population decrease calculated for each wind farm must not exceed 255 animals.
+The application of mitigating measures means this effect can be limited to below this threshold (see table S12 and paragraph 12.5 and 12.6 of the EIA).
 As regards benthic animals and fish, the effects are extremely minor.